Thursday, December 7, 2023

 "And then after 1948, you had the occupation of many of its towns and villages.
 And so it got confined to a very small strip that we know today.
 And at that time, it had been occupied by Egypt during the Arab-Israeli War, and then after 1967, came under Israeli military rule when Israel occupied both Gaza and the West Bank."

 The Jews for thousands of years were the dominant populace of Gaza.
 Even in the fourth century, for instance, it was used primarily by them for commerce.
+Its location by the Mediterranean Sea undoubtedly made it suitable for such purposes.
+Gaza is connected with what we know to be Africa, Asia, and Europe.
 The Jews were in this region long before 1948.

 "And then in 1993, we see the Oslo Accords, where both Gaza and the West Bank was to be part of what was then considered the start of a Palestinian state in the making.
 Unfortunately, at that time, you still had these territories under Israeli military occupation."